MapsterMapper/Mapster/README.md

         .Inherits<SimplePoco, SimpleDto>();

 #####Rule based setting <a name="SettingRuleBased"></a>
-To set in more granular level.
+To set the setting in more granular level.
 You can use `When` method in global setting.
 For example, when source type and destination type is the same, we will not copy `Id` property.

     TypeAdapterConfig.GlobalSettings.When((srcType, destType, mapType) => srcType == destType)
         .Ignore("Id");

-Another example, you may would like to apply config only Query Expression.
+Another example, you may would like to apply config only for Query Expression.

     TypeAdapterConfig.GlobalSettings.When((srcType, destType, mapType) => mapType == MapType.Projection)
         .IgnoreAttribute(typeof(NotMapAttribute));

 #####Overload setting <a name="SettingOverload"></a>
-You may wish to have different setting in different scenario.
+You may wish to have different settings in different scenarios.
 If you would not like to apply setting in static level, Mapster also provides setting instance.

     var config = new TypeAdapterConfig();
     config.Default.Ignore("Id");